 53. Classic ’80s Style Blowout For Blonde Hair

-If you are a proud blonde and you want to show stunning and feminine at the same time, a bit of a retro styling will help you achieve that impressive volume of a perfect blow-dry.
+If you are a proud blonde and you want to show stunning and feminine at the same time, a bit of retro styling will help you achieve that impressive volume of a perfect blow-dry.

 54. Half-up Half Down Asian Style Ponytail For Long Dark Hair

-With or without the geisha-inspired makeup, you can easily replicate this classic women’s hairstyle by adding a transparent thin elastic band at the base of your crown and leave the rest of your mane free-falling.
+With or without the geisha-inspired makeup, you can easily replicate this classic women’s hairstyle by adding a transparent thin elastic band at the base of your crown and leaving the rest of your mane free-falling.
 Use a shine-serum to arrange the top strands.

 55. Two-colored Destructured Balayage With Undone Waves

 Warm undertones of blonde and brown can create a cool visual effect and you will only need a salt-based hair spray to bring shape to your bangs and side strands.

 56. Long Curly Hairstyle With Traditional Headband

 Floral ornaments are the traditional way of accessorizing special occasions hairstyles and you can always invest in one if you love keeping your locks healthy and good-looking with minimal styling.

 Conclusion About Haircuts for Women